ragingbal/joshtronic/README.md

 # joshtronic
-An ansible script to run tests on Cloud Provider instances based on the IMHO excellent framework provided by @Joshtronic in his article https://joshtronic.com/2016/12/18/8gb-showdown-linode-digitalocean-lightsail-vultr/
+An ansible script to run tests on Cloud Provider instances based on the IMHO excellent framework provided by  [@joshtronic](https://twitter.com/joshtronic) in his article https://joshtronic.com/2016/12/18/8gb-showdown-linode-digitalocean-lightsail-vultr/

 ## Background
 In order to run the script the following are requirements